Services Websites Apps AI Automation Data & Dashboards Consulting Ventures About Contact Book a call

 20-minute discovery call

-I ask what task you're trying to fix, who does it today, what "good" looks like, and where the data lives.
-If AI isn't the right tool, I'll say so — sometimes a Power Automate flow or a SQL view is the answer.
+We ask what task you're trying to fix, who does it today, what "good" looks like, and where the data lives.
+If AI isn't the right tool, we'll say so — sometimes a Power Automate flow or a SQL view is the answer.

 02